Jordi-Gil/Jordi-Gil.github.io/_projects/does-not-commute-2.md

 comments: false
 ---

 Does not Commute 2 is a strategic driving game based on Does not Commute game developed by Mediocre.
-This game was developed by Javier de Muniategui Climente and Jordi Gil González for the video games subject of Computer Science degree at Faculty of Informatics of Barcelona - Polytechnic University of Catalonia (FIB-UPC).
+This game was developed by Javier de Muniategui Climente and Jordi Gil González for the video games subject of Computer Science degree at Barcelona School of Informatics - Polytechnic University of Catalonia (FIB-UPC).

 This game was developed using Unity 2018.